Table of Contents

 1. Get Letters of Recommendation

 The first thing you should do if you want to get an apartment with bad credit is to seek letters of recommendation from anyone you have a financial association and a good relationship with.
-The best options are your landlord or bank, both of whom can vouch for your good habits now, even if your credit history indicates some past financial missteps.
+The best options are a letter from your previous landlord or bank, both of whom can vouch for your good habits now, even if your credit history indicates some past financial missteps.

 Another alternative is to ask your direct supervisor at work or your professors and college advisor if you’ve recently graduated.
 These people are in a position to understand your personal responsibility, which can build trust with a new landlord.